 What time does the tour start and finish?

 This tour departs promptly at 8.45am (0845).
 Please ensure that you are ready to board the bus at 8.30am (0830) as we will leave promptly at 8.45am (0845), and are unable to wait for any latecomers!
 The tour will return to Inverness city centre at approximately 6.45pm (1845) – it is possible that we may return a bit later than this although we always try to keep to our schedule as much as possible.

-For our Whisky Bus and our Highland & Speyside Explorer Tour we can offer pick-up from Carrbridge Train Station, for those travelling by train from Edinburgh or Glasgow.
+For our Whisky Tour and Whisky & Castle Tour we can offer pick-up from Carrbridge Train Station, for those travelling by train from Edinburgh or Glasgow.
 The pick-up is at around 1050 (to meet the train arriving at 0957).
 You must inform us if you want to do take this option, as we will not stop in Carrbridge otherwise.

 We can also drop you off in Carrbridge at the end of the day, to get the 1916 train back to Edinburgh/Glasgow.